metinc/APA102_Pi/README.md

  - Install the library (the dot at the end is necessary!) `sudo pip3 install .`

  To test, copy one of the test scripts away from the APA102 directory, e.g. directly to your home.
 If you can run the library from home without an error message, then the library is available system-wide.

+## SPI Library
+Since the first release, the SPI library has been changed twice.
+The project started with 'spidev', changed to the 'Adafruit Python GPIO Library', and changed again to use 'gpiozero'.
+Here is why:

+ - spidev is easy to use and works fine.
+It is still being maintained.
+The only drawback is that it does not support software SPI (bitbang).
+The library is available here: [https://github.com/doceme/py-spidev]().
+ - The Adafruit library was chosen because it **does** support Software SPI.
+Adafruit itself say "The library is currently in an early stage", but does not seem to be active in fixing this.
+The library has to be installed manually.
+It is available here: [https://github.com/adafruit/Adafruit\_Python\_GPIO]().
+ - gpiozero: The library does support both hardware and software SPI, it comes preinstalled on Raspbian, and it is actively being maintained.
+This is its homepage: [https://gpiozero.readthedocs.io/en/stable/index.html]().

+While searching for the "perfect" library, two more candidates popped up, but were never tried out:

+ - WiringPi: Available here: [http://wiringpi.com]().
+The library lacks an actively maintained Python wrapper.
+ - RPi.GPIO: Available here: [https://pypi.org/project/RPi.GPIO]().
+The library does not currently support SPI.
+It comes preinstalled with Raspbian.

 ## Release history
 - 2015-04-13: Initial version